-Providing small businesses with access to critical capital.
+Providing small businesses with access to capital.

 It can be difficult for small businesses to secure financing in this post-recession economy.
 To improve access to funds so businesses can grow and add new jobs, the federal government passed the Small Business Jobs Act in 2010.
 This initiative allows states to create new programs that are geared specifically to the needs of small businesses.
 In Washington, the Department of Commerce has worked with private financial institutions to create four new programs whose $19.7 million in funds will deliver $300 million in new capital to Washington State small businesses by 2016.